mitchelldmiller/quick-mail-wp-plugin/README.md

 Multiple files from up to six directories (folders) can be attached to a message.

-Privacy options to comply with [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+Privacy options to help comply with [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 __Features__